jrparab2000/HLS-for-rocket-chip/sc/README.txt

  - Source the setup script with the command "source ../setup.sh"
  - Build the main.x executable with the command "make"
- - Change to another directory containing the rocket_sim tutorial files (already copied for you in ../rocket_sim)
+ - Change to another directory containing the rocket_sim
  - Execute (simulate) the project with the commands "make" and  "make sim" in the rocket_sim directory.
  - Repeat the "make" commands in each directory, followed by